Fees and payments for importing food of animal origin

 The base fee for border control of a consignment containing food of animal origin is SEK 1,150 + SEK 0.18 per kg.
 The fee is higher if the controls must be performed outside of regular office hours.

-Cost of sampling
+Cost of sampling and analysis

 Lower fees for consignments from New Zealand